badjab326/project-1/README.md

 What2Play
 ---------

-What is it?: What2Play is a web based app that gives users a randomized game suggestion based on the genre they're in the mood for!
+What is it?: What2Play is a web based app that gives users a randomized game suggestion based on the genre they're in the mood for!<br>
-Technologies used: This app is built using HTML, CSS, JavaScript and jQuery.
+Technologies used: This app is built using HTML, CSS, JavaScript and jQuery.<br>
 Screenshots:
 <img src="./What2Play.png">
 <img src="./What2Play2.png">